ZjGaothu/EpiGePT/README.md

 ## Online-prediction

 We also provide free online prediction service of EpiGePT through https://health.tsinghua.edu.cn/epigept/.
-Users can download an example input file for making predictions.
+Users can download example input files for making predictions.
 The output of the website is a downloadable file that includes predicted scores for 8 epigenomic signals across the input genomic region divided into bins of 128bp each.
 Typically, predicting 10-50 regions of 128,000bp may take a few minutes.
 Users can provide their email addresses, and upon completion of the task, the results will be automatically sent to their email for download.

 ## Contact